 Some HP vehicle agreements have a large ‘balloon’ payment at the end.
 The balloon payment means the regular monthly payments will be lower.

-For example, £5,000 over 4 years is 48 monthly payments of £104.17.
-But the same amount with a balloon payment might be 47 payments of £85.17 and a final payment of £1,000.
+• With a balloon payment: £5,000 over 4 years could be 47 monthly payments of £85.17 and a final payment of £1,000

-The advantages of a balloon payment are:
+The benefits of a balloon payment are:

 • The regular monthly payments are lower